WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 ### Preparing a job script

-In this case, the job we want to run is a shell script -- essentially a text file containing a list of UNIX commands to be executed in a sequential manner.
+In this case, the job we want to run is a shell script -- essentially a text file containing a list of Linux commands to be executed in a sequential manner.

 Our first shell script will have three parts:

-* On the very first line, add `/bin/bash`.
+* On the very first line, add `#!/bin/bash`.
 The `#!` (pronounced "hash-bang" or "shebang") tells the computer what program is meant to process the contents of this file.
 In this case, we are telling it that the commands that follow are written for the command-line shell.